 N.B.
 Never power on an FM transmitter without a suitable antenna or dummy load connected.
-The V2 Transmitter's protection circuitry will prevent any internal damage, but it is not advisable to run an FM transmitter without a load connected.
+The TR-V2's protection circuitry will prevent any internal damage, but it is not advisable to run an FM transmitter without a load connected.

-Setting up a V2 Transmitter couldn't be any easier.
+Setting up a V2 Translator couldn't be any easier.
 First connect either analogue audio to the left and right back panel connectors (10 and 11), digital audio AES/EBU into the left hand connector (10) or feed the MPX input (13) from an audio processor.
 Connect the RF output (18) to a 500hm antenna of the correct power handling capability.
+Connect an antenna to the RF input connector (20).
 Connect the required remote control / monitoring ports (Ethernet, RS232, Alarms/Triggers Port).

-The transmitter's frequency and power are both set from the RF Settings menu:
+The transmitter's frequency and power are both set from the TX RF Settings menu: